- Why do we have a PirateCard?

-What do I need to get my PirateCard?
+- What do I need in order to get my PirateCard?

-You will need to know your AASU ID number (a nine-digit number starting with 907) and present a photo ID such as a current/valid drivers license, military I.D. or passport.
+STUDENTS, FACULTY, and STAFF: You will need to know your ASU ID number (a nine-digit number starting with 907) and present a photo ID such as a current/valid drivers license, military I.D. or passport.

 If you are a new student, you will have your ID made when you attend Navigate.
-If you are an on-campus student, but you don't attend Navigate, you will have your ID made at move-in.
-Off-campus students who don't attend Navigate will need to go to the PirateCard Office, located on the 2nd floor of the Student Union, Room D245, M & W, 10 a.m. - 2 p.m., 3 p.m. - 6 p.m., T & Th 9 a.m. - 2 p.m., 3 p.m. - 6 p.m. and Friday 10 a.m. - 1 p.m.
+If don't attend Navigate, you will need to go to the PirateCard Office, located on the 2nd floor of the Student Union, Room D245.

 Yes, anyone can make a "Guest Deposit" into your account by following the links at Manage my Account.
 They will need to know your first and last name (as it is on file with the university) and your student ID number.

-Do I get free print copies on my account?
+- Do I get free prints on my account?

 No, there is no limit to the amount of money that can be added to your PirateCard account.